 Its versatility of landscapes will fall in love with this place, and you won’t be able to forget such memories once you get there along with friends and family.
 Clicking some pictures while you are enjoying boat riding at Saif ul Maluk Lake or fascinated by trekking towards Ansoo Lake or capturing Siri Paye meadows’ living life will make you full of life.

 1. Saif ul Maluk Lake:

 The resort, which is as ever shining and pride of Naran Kaghan, is Lake Saif ul Maluk.
 If you want to travel to Naran Kaghan, then the first place which triggers your mind is this salubrious Lake.
-About 10,000 feet above from sea level, this Lake is prominent due to its mythical stories and indeed the brown trout fish that found deep inside 1.8km in the Lake.
+About 10,000 feet above sea level, this Lake is prominent due to its mythical stories, and the brown trout fish found deep inside 1.8km in the Lake.

-The session of summer is most suited to view the dashing reflection of peaks of mountains around it on a sunny day.
+The summer session is most suited to view the dashing reflection of peaks of mountains around it on a sunny day.
 You can have a cup of coffee along with delicious dumplings from nearby Canteens.
-The stunning view of the Malika Parbat can also be seen while riding on a boat in the Lake.
+The Malika Parbat’s stunning view can also be seen while riding on a boat in the Lake.

 2. Ansoo Lake:

-The terrain of Himalayan and peaks appeared very emotional as it looks like they have joined their hands in harmony.
+The Himalayan terrain and peaks appeared very emotional as it looks like they have joined their hands in harmony.
 Upon reaching Ansoo Lake, you cannot touch its water as most of its water is frozen.

 You can hire horses from Saif ul Maluk towards Ansoo Lake.
 As you trek towards the steep path, several exuberant Glacier views can be seen and enjoyed.
 An alternative way to journey Ansoo Lake is from Mahandri (40km below Naran).
 An exciting fact about the Lake is that it is usually covered with dense fog, and you have to picturesque the Lake when the mist is removed for a very brief period.